geojames/py_streamNormalcoords/README.md

 - rMax   = maximum distance away from the centerline the code will search for points (see above how to make this spatially variable)

 Run the code (use the run button in your editor)

+### More Theory (coming soon)
+- More in-depth description of the process
+- Overlapping search radii in sharp corners
+	- Spatially variable rMax values helps